hapax/hapax.github.io/assets/hyperlaunch.md

 A final question is how the vacuum itself is maintained around the edges of the plunger.
-Another cute possibility is to use the vacuum against itself, adding a "collar" at the edge, a membrane which seals the regions around the perimeter with the rolling bearings.
+Another cute possibility is to use the vacuum against itself, adding a "collar" at the edge, a membrane which seals the "pocket" around the perimeter with the rolling bearings.
-The vacuum will press the collar against the walls of the cylinder and keep it sealed!
+The vacuum will press the collar against the walls of the cylinder and keep the pocket sealed!
 Depending on the interface between the collar and the walls, large amounts of sliding friction may be generated; this is another engineering problem I leave to future work.
-But in case air does enter the bearing region, one could also equip the base of the plunger with a means of ejecting it, for instance a scroll-compressor which can be "charged" with excess launch energy, and then act as an expander which ejects unwanted air.
+But in case air does enter the pocket, one could also equip the base of the plunger with a means of ejecting it.
+One possibility is a scroll-compressor which can be isolated from the pocket during a "charging" phase --- once again with excess launch energy --- but connects to the pocket sucks air out of it during the "discharging" phase.
+The budget of excess energy, and expenditure on stabilisation and vacuum maintenance, is an interesting problem but beyond the scope of our oomist considerations.

 #### 3.3.
 Construction<a id="sec-3-3" name="sec-3-3"></a>